-- The estimated USACE capital stock value increased $6.1 billion on average each year from 1928 to 1982, when it peaked at $337 billion.
-From 1982 to 2019, the estimated value decreased on average by a little over $3 billion each year.
-It declined over $5 billion from 2019 to 2021.
-For 2021, USACE capital stock was estimated as being $212.7 billion or approximately what it was in 1960, representing a 36% decline from its peak in 1982.
-All values are expressed in 2021 dollars.
+- The estimated USACE capital stock value increased $6.6 billion on average each year from 1928 to 1982, when it peaked at $357 billion.
+From 1982 to 2023, the estimated value decreased on average by just over $3.7 billion each year.
+For 2023, USACE capital stock was estimated as being $206 billion or approximately what it was between 1959 and 1960, representing a 42% decline from its peak in 1982.

 - The USACE infrastructure continues to generate benefits that contribute to our nation’s safety, quality of life, and economic competitiveness.
 However, the implication of the declining trend in capital stock value is that USACE’s ability to provide these important benefits to the nation will be diminished, requiring substantially more operations and maintenance expenditures (O&M), major rehabilitation, or some combination.